-4.4.1 Freshwater Fauna
+4.4.1 Freshwater fauna

 Spotlighting for fish was conducted in both waterways.
 For Papawai Stream, the results were reported according to each of the six distinct reaches.
 Fish were only seen within three reaches of Papawai Stream (Table 14).
 The two small tributaries of this stream that approach the design footprint are headwaters without active bed or banks.
-Only koura (North Island species - Paranephrops planifrons) was seen in the Waitangi Stream Tributary; this species is classified Not Threatened (Grainger et al., 2014).
+Only koura (North Island species - Paranephrops planifrons) was seen in the Waitangi Stream Tributary; this species is classified as At Risk Declining (C(1/1)) (Grainger et al., 2014).

-One species of fish was identified, banded kokopu (Galaxias fasciatus) within the lower three reaches of Papawai Stream.
-While spotlighting does not provide an accurate census of fish numbers, the numbers of banded kokopu observed (24 fish within 137 m of perennial habitat or one fish for every 5.7 m of stream bed) suggest a low abundance.
-This species is classified as 'Not Threatened' (Goodman et al., 2014)
+One species of fish was identified, banded kokopu (Galaxias fasciatus), within the lower three reaches of Papawai Stream.
+While spotlighting does not provide an accurate census of fish numbers, the numbers of banded kokopu observed (24 fish within 137 m2 of perennial habitat or one fish for every 5.7 m2 of stream bed) suggest a low abundance.
+This species is classified as Not Threatened (Goodman et al., 2014)